Fiserv/acceptance-solutions-apac/docs/APIs/externalboarding/CreateURN.md

 # Create URN

-This API is used to create URN.
-Merchant needs to add session token received during login API call in the header of this API.
+This API is used to create a unique reference number (URN) for each new application that is onboarded onto Fiserv platform.

+## How it works
+1. Merchant needs to use this unique value for all subsequent API requests where URN is a mandatory request parameter.
+2. Merchant needs to create a URN for application before submitting any application request to Fiserv Boarding Platform.
+3. This step is mandatory for boarding.

 ## Endpoint